replicatedhq/replicated-docs/docs/intro-replicated.md

 ## Vendor Platform

-This section describes the vendor platform options that you use to configure and manage your application and teams with Replicated.
+This section describes the vendor platform interface options that you use to distribute and manage your application and teams with Replicated.

 ### Vendor Portal